dev-sebbot/essay-amino-translator/quine-challenge-1.md

 These are the requirements for CASS Code Challenge #1!
 The competition will run between July 8th -- August 8th.

 ## The challenge
 Your task is to create a [quine](https://en.wikipedia.org/wiki/Quine_(computing)) that outputs 750,000 files that contain copies of its source code.
+A quine can't take any inputs through the console, an external file, or over the network -- all information to run the program must be contained within the source file.

 ## Judging
 Your program will be judged on three criteria: